-Gas is very common initially after surgery.
-Some patients who have had Roux-en-Y gastric bypass complain of strong odors with their gas, as they get further out from their surgery date.
-The exact cause of this is unknown other than it is probably because your new digestive system does not absorb food the same way after surgery.
-You may try liquid or chewable Gas-X, Mylicon, or Simethicone.
-You can also try probiotics, which may help break down foods with the good/natural bacteria in your gut.
-Also pay attention to which foods you are eating.
-Eating the wrong foods may increase the amount of gas in the gut.
-Sometimes, patients develop lactose intolerance, gluten intolerance, etc., which can cause excess gas in the intestine.
+nd the OnQ pain pump occurs commonly.
+Keep these areas until drainage stops.
+If areas begin to look infected, call your er surgery.
+Some patients who have had sleeve gastrectomy rs with their gas, as they get further out from their surgery unknown other than it is probably because your new orb food the same way after surgery.
+You may try liquid Simethicone.
+You can also try probiotics, which may help d/natural bacteria in your gut.
+Also pay attention to which e wrong foods may increase the amount of gas in the gut. ctose intolerance, gluten intolerance, etc., which can cause

 Why have I stopped losing weight?
 Your body will reach plateaus throughout the weight loss process.
 This is normal.
 You may be losing inches even though the numbers on the scale haven't moved.
 Take pictures of yourself every three months, and compare them when you get frustrated during these times.
 Many factors can contribute to your weight loss success.
 Are you following the nutrition plan?
 Are you drinking 64 ounces of noncaloric fluids every day?
 Are you exercising?
 Are you doing strength training or weight lifting?
 Are you getting too many calories or not enough calories?
 Target caloric intake for the day is 1,000-1,200 calories.
 Have you introduced more sugars and carbs into your diet?
 Your body will reach a point where the weight loss does indeed stop.
 You then begin the process of maintaining your weight.
 The time frame for this is generally 18 months after surgery but varies with each individual and depends on calorie intake and exercise.
 How long after bariatric surgery will I have to be off work?
 You should consider being off work for four weeks.
 If you have a desk job, you will likely be able to return to work earlier.
-If your job is physically demanding and requires heavy lifting or physical activity, you may need to be off work longer if you have questions, talk to your surgeon.
+If your job is physically demanding and requires heavy lifting or physical activity, you may need to be off work longery.
+If you have questions, talk to your surgeon.
 When can I start exercising again after surgery?
 Walking is encouraged early after surgery and, thereafter, on a regular basis to increase your physical activity level.
 Aerobic activities, such as brisk walking, stationary biking, and elliptical machines can be done almost immediately after surgery and are limited generally by the degree of discomfort you feel.
 You can start swimming once your surgeon has determined that the wounds have healed sufficiently.
 Activities that are more strenuous or that involve lifting weights are generally discouraged for four weeks after surgery.
 This can vary, so talk to your surgeon first.

-Can I ever take NSAIDs again?
+Can I ever take NSAIDS again?
 These drugs are associated with stomach ulcers.
 Even topical creams have the potential to cause ulcers.
 Because of this risk, it is generally considered unsafe to use NSAIDs after gastric bypass; however, in some cases, the benefits of NSAIDs may outweigh the risks.
 Talk to your surgeon before taking NSAIDs.

-What follow-up schedule can I expect?
+What follow up schedule can I expect?
 You will visit your surgeon about one week after surgery.
 At this time your staples and drain should be removed.
 After that, expect to see your surgeon at one month, three months, six months, nine months, one year, and then yearly thereafter.
 The team at Kettering Health Weight Loss would like to see you several times during the first year.
 What can I expect for lab draws?
 You can expect blood tests at 3, 6, 9, 12, 18, and 24 months, then yearly.

-Other FAQs in the book

-How long do I need to wait before getting pregnant? p.6 Smoking and ulcers p.6 When can I take a shower?p.11 What vitamins do I need to take after surgery? p.12 Protein supplements-what and where to purchase p.13 What foods are good sources of protein? p.23